instead-hub/instead/doc/stead3-en.md

 this the closing does not occur.

 For phrases with hidden = true (or false at the beginning of the definition) -- the phrase will be created as disabled.
-It will not be visible until until is explicitly enabled.
+It will not be visible until is explicitly enabled.

 For phrases with cond(), every time you browse phrases is called this method,